feegloo/push/README.md

 `push`

-1. creates new repository (named as current directory) on github  <br>
+1. creates new repository on github  <br>
 2. makes commit and pushes changes

 ### Installation